 FTX founder Sam Bankman-Fried jailed by federal judge for alleged witness tampering

-FTX founder Sam Bankman-Fried had his bail revoked and was sent to jail Friday by a federal judge in New York after prosecutors alleged he was trying to influence witnesses in his fraud case.
-U.S. District Court Judge Lewis A. Kaplan said Bankman-Fried reached out twice to witnesses, and ordered him remanded to a federal detention center.
+FTX founder Sam Bankman-Fried had his bail revoked and was ordered to be sent to jail Friday by a federal judge in New York after prosecutors alleged he was trying to influence witnesses in his fraud case.
+U.S. District Court Judge Lewis A. Kaplan said Bankman-Fried reached out to witnesses and ordered him remanded to a federal detention center.

+Prosecutors said he'd tried to harass a key witness last month in his fraud case when he showed a journalist the private writings of his ex-girlfriend Caroline Ellison, who was the CEO of Alameda Research, a cryptocurrency hedge fund trading firm that was an offshoot of FTX, as well as in January when he reached out to the general counsel for FTX with encrypted communication, the Associated Press reported.

+There were no bail conditions that would stop Bankman-Fried from tampering with witnesses, prosecutors said.

 This is a developing story and will be updated.